Stay (I Missed You): Recognition

-Charles Aaron from Spin ranked "Stay" number 20 in his list of the "Top 20 Singles of the Year" in December 1994.
+Charles Aaron from Spin ranked "Stay" number 20 on his list of the "Top 20 Singles of the Year" in December 1994.
 It later placed 93rd on VH1's "100 Greatest Songs of the 90's".
 The song was placed at number 100 on Entertainment Weeklys "The 100 Greatest Summer Songs", saying, "Every summer needs its lovelorn ballad along with its roof raisers, and Loeb's winsome plea fit the bill."

-Loeb & Nine Stories received a Grammy nomination for Best Pop Performance by a Group, but lost to All-4-One's "I Swear."
-However, the group won a Brit Award for Best International Newcomer for the single.
+Loeb and Nine Stories received a Grammy nomination for Best Pop Performance by a Group but lost to All-4-One's "I Swear".
+The group won a Brit Award for Best International Newcomer for the single in 1995.

 Chart performance

 After being featured in the film Reality Bites, "Stay (I Missed You)" entered the US Billboard Hot 100 in early April 1994.
-The song climbed the charts and eventually went to number one.
+The song climbed the chart and eventually ascended to number one that August.
 Because of this, Loeb earned the distinction of being the first artist to top the US charts before being signed to any record label.
 For over 19 years, Loeb was the only artist to have this distinction, until the achievement was matched in 2013 by American duo Macklemore & Ryan Lewis with their single "Thrift Shop".
-"Stay (I Missed You)" held the number one position for three weeks, and stayed in the Hot 100 for an overall thirty weeks.
-It also reached number five on the Adult Contemporary chart, number seven on Modern Rock Tracks and number one on Top 40 Mainstream.
+"Stay" held the number-one position for three weeks and stayed in the Hot 100 for 30 weeks.
+It also reached number five on the Billboard Adult Contemporary chart, number seven on the Billboard Modern Rock Tracks chart, and number one on the Billboard Top 40/Mainstream chart.
 The song was certified gold by the Recording Industry Association of America (RIAA) in July 1994 for the shipment of 500,000 copies.
 "Stay" ultimately sold 900,000 copies domestically.

-The song debuted at number twenty-three on the New Zealand Singles Chart on 14 August 1994 and was the second highest-debuting single that week.
-The song peaked at fourteen in its third week and stayed for a total of thirteen weeks.
-The song debuted at number thirty-nine on the Australian Singles Chart on 7 August 1994.
-The song peaked inside the top ten in its fourth week and eventually peaked at number six for three consecutive weeks.
-The song stayed in the chart for a total of seventeen weeks.
-The single didn't have much success in Europe, but did debut at 27 on the UK Singles Chart.
-The song spent fifteen weeks on the chart and climbed to a peak of number six.
-The song was moderately successful in Europe, peaking at fifty-nine on the German Singles Chart, thirty-two on the Dutch Top 40, thirty-eight in Sweden and fifty in Belgium.
+The song debuted at number 23 on the New Zealand Singles Chart on August 14, 1994, and was the second-highest debuting single that week.
+It peaked at number 14 during its third week and remained in the top 50 for a total of 13 weeks.
+"Stay" debuted at number 39 on the Australian Singles Chart on August 7, 1994, and entered the top 10 during its fourth week, eventually peaking at number six for three consecutive weeks.
+The song stayed in the chart for a total of 17 weeks.
+In the United Kingdom, the single debuted at 27 on the UK Singles Chart, spending 15 weeks within the top 100 and climbing to a peak of number six.
+In July 2024, the British Phonographic Industry (BPI) awarded the song a gold certification for shipments exceeding 400,000 copies.
+Elsewhere in Europe, "Stay" reached number nine in Iceland and became a top-40 hit in Ireland, the Netherlands, and Sweden.